pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`radar_sweep`

-This example demonstrates how to create an animation using the `Arcade` library in Python.
-Specifically, it showcases how to implement a radar sweep animation where a line rotates around a center point to simulate a radar scan.
-The code utilizes object-oriented programming to define a `Radar` class with methods for updating the angle of the sweep and drawing the radar line on the screen.
-By manipulating trigonometric functions like `sin` and `cos`, the animation creates a smooth rotating effect.
-Additionally, the `MyGame` class extends `arcade.Window` to manage the game loop, updating the animation, and rendering the graphics on the screen.
+The given Python code demonstrates a radar sweep animation using the Arcade library.
+It creates a simulation of a radar screen with a rotating sweep line and a circular outline to represent the radar's range.
+The Radar class contains an update method to adjust the angle of the sweep line and a draw method to render the line and circular outline on the screen.
+The MyGame class inherits from arcade.Window to create a window with custom dimensions and title, and it overrides the on_update and on_draw methods to update and draw the radar sweep, respectively.
+The main function initializes the MyGame class and starts the animation by calling arcade.run().
+This example provides a visually appealing way to understand trigonometry in motion, specifically the use of sine and cosine functions to move an object in a circular path.

 resizable_window.py
 -------------------